 Turtles eat squid differently than they eat fish.
 With squid, they tend to swallow the whole animal in one gulp, whereas with fish they take several, smaller bites.
 For this reason, fishing with squid-baited hooks captures turtles at a higher rate than fishing using mackerel or other baitfish, where turtles are more likely to eat around the hook instead of ingesting it.
-All vessels shall use only fish for bait as per the Shark Finning and ETP Bycatch Mitigation Policy in Appendix B.
+All vessels shall use only fish for bait as per the shark and turtle conservation policy in Appendix A.